wxcctechsummit/wxcclabguides/TechSummitRoW_2021/IVR.md

 - Go Routing Strategy > Choose the One you just setup OR the default Outdial Entry Point-1

-- Configure the outdial entry point routing strategy to the script Outdial_EP.js which is the system default.
+- In Call Controll section set the Outdial Queue to 'Outdial Queue-1'
+> **Note:** Control script option was removed from available settings to change.

 - Ensure the strategy time of day setting is correctly open 24x7 and marked default.